dataloop-ai/dtlpy-documentation/tutorials/annotations/lidar/data_setup/chapter.md

 ## Overview

-It is the process of preparing and configuring Dataloop system to effectively utilize LiDAR data.
+In this process we will prepare and configure the Dataloop system to effectively utilize LiDAR data. \
-Setting up LIDAR data involves several key steps:
+Setting up the LiDAR data involves several key steps:

 1. Files Setup
 2. Calibration Data Setup